Venice's struggle to hang on to its UNESCO World Heritage title | DW | 14.07.2021

 From August 1, large cruise ships will no longer be allowed to pass through the Venice lagoon.
 Will this alone save Venice' World Heritage title?
 UNESCO will decide that next week.

 For years, the pros and cons of large cruise ships entering Venice have been the cause of unending local and international debate.
-But as of August 1, large cruise ships will no longer be allowed to enter the lagoon city, the government in Rome announced after a cabinet meeting on Tuesday,
+But as of August 1, ocean liners will no longer be allowed to enter the lagoon city, the government in Rome announced after a cabinet meeting on Tuesday,

 The decision comes in the nick of time.
 On July 16, the UNESCO World Heritage Committee will convene in Fouzhou, China to discuss the status of Venice as a World Heritage Site — and whether the Northern Italian city should be placed on its list of "World Heritage Sites in Danger."